 Online RN to BSN – Concurrent Enrollment Program

-Ready to master the art and science of nursing?
-You can earn a bachelor’s degree in nursing while pursuing an associate degree in nursing at the same time.
-Our concurrent enrollment RN to BSN online program can prepare you for the multi-faceted demands of this rewarding profession.
+Are you ready to master the art and science of nursing?
+Arizona State University’s online RN to BSN concurrent enrollment program allows you to earn a Bachelor of Science in Nursing (BSN) while you complete your associate degree in nursing at the same time.
+This program prepares you for the multi-faceted demands of this rewarding profession.
 You’ll become an advocate for patients and an expert in bedside care.

 Total classes: 9